 Heavy work includes tasks that are characterized by large external forces applied to the body.
 These may result from:

-Despite increased mechanization and automation in many industrial sectors, the proportion of workers exposed to heavy work has remained relatively constant over past decades.
-In the Netherlands, about 20 percent of workers are exposed to heavy work.
-In developing industrial countries, this percentage may be much higher.
+Despite the growing level of mechanization and automation in many industrial sectors, the proportion of workers exposed to heavy physical labor has remained relatively stable over recent decades.
+In the Netherlands, for example, approximately 20 percent of workers are engaged in heavy work.
+In developing industrial economies, however, this proportion can be significantly higher.

 Examples of heavy work include nursing, construction work, metalwork, agriculture, transportation, and logistics.

-There is strong evidence that repeatedly lifting heavy loads is associated with the development of low back pain.
-Many epidemiological studies have examined this relationship and found that the risk of injury increases with the frequency of lifting.
-Some studies suggest a relationship between pushing and pulling and shoulder injuries, although the number of such studies is very limited.
+There is substantial evidence indicating that repeatedly lifting heavy loads is associated with the development of low back pain.
+Numerous epidemiological studies have investigated this relationship and consistently found that the risk of injury increases with the frequency of lifting tasks.
+Some research has also suggested a possible link between pushing and pulling activities and shoulder injuries, although the number of studies examining this relationship remains relatively limited.

-The risk associated with lifting loads depends on various factors, including the weight of the load, the vertical travel distance (the distance a load is lifted), the horizontal distance between the load and the body, and the frequency of lifting.
-These risk factors are included in the equation known as the NIOSH equation, which can be considered the most comprehensive and practical method for assessing the risk of lifting tasks.
+The risk associated with manual lifting is influenced by several critical factors, including the weight of the load, the vertical travel distance, the horizontal distance of the load from the body, and the frequency of the lifting task.
+These parameters are integrated into the NIOSH lifting equation, which is widely recognized as one of the most comprehensive and practical methodologies for assessing the injury risk associated with manual lifting.

 Repetitive work